 Work-Based Learning students work from one to three semesters in part-time or full-time jobs with employers approved by the College.
 Academic credit is earned for the learning gained during the Work-Based Learning work period.
-Students are contacted periodically by the Work-Based Learning coordinator and/or their advisor and receive on-the-job supervision by the employer.
+Students are contacted periodically by the instructor and/or their advisor and receive on-the-job supervision by the employer.